robertwenner/comics/doc/social.md

 When `Comic::Social::Email` sends an email, it will:

 * make an encrypted connection to your server

+* email the sender, and include  all other recipients as `bcc` (blind carbon copy), for privacy

 * use the comic's title as the subject of the email